Medvedev91/Option1/README.md

   <img width="256" src="https://raw.githubusercontent.com/Medvedev91/Option1/refs/heads/main/Misc/Readme/AppIcon1024.png">
 </p>

-# Option 1 - MacOS Window Manager
+# Option1 - MacOS Window Manager

 The idea - you will bind shortcuts like `⌥-1`, `⌥-2` .. for windows you need.

+Try it now.
+Press `⌥-1` to open Calendar app, and `⌥-2` to open Notes app.
+This is the default Option1 settings.

 ## todo docs